pkoutoupis/rapiddisk/scripts/rapiddisk-rootdev/README.md

 partition placed on a software RAID array.
 To achieve these goals, an initrd file is specially crafted, so that the kernel, upon boot, can load it, extract it to a ramdisk, mount it as a temporary filesystem and access this preliminary boot environment to perform the kind of operations described above.
-`install_initrd.sh` adds to this operation list the mapping of a cache to the device where the root filesystem resides.
+`rapiddisk-on-boot` adds to this operation list the mapping of a cache to the device where the root filesystem resides.
 So that, when at last the root filesystem is mounted, it will be cached by rapiddisk.

 ### System-wide but kenel version-wise